adamw/website/content/blog/2012-11-19-elasticmq-is-now-synced-to-maven-central.md

     &lt;/dependency&gt;</p></div>
     ";}
 categories:
-  - AWS
-  - Cloud
-  - ElasticMQ
-  - Java
-  - Library
+  - aws
-  - Maven
+  - cloud
-  - SBT
+  - elasticmq
-  - Scala
+  - java
-  - SQS
+  - messaging
-  - Uncategorized
+  - scala

 ---
 Thanks to Sonatype OSS repositories, [ElasticMQ version 0.6.1][1] is now synced to central.
 All of the artifacts, except the standalone server (which depends on Ostrich, which isn&#8217;t available in the central repo) are synchronized.
 The [procedure][2] turned out to be pretty straighforward, and after a couple of days since the initial request the artifacts are there: <http://repo1.maven.org/maven2/org/elasticmq/>